 Ion USB Turntables

 When it comes to purity of use, we save the simplest for last.
-With the Archive, Ion has made the least fussy yet most effective model of USB turntable available.
+With the Ion Archive LP, Ion has made the least fussy yet most effective model of USB turntable available.
 Oh, and did I mention it has built-in speakers so you can listen to your records while transferring audio?

 And did I also mention that it’s only about $50?